-Autistic people may experience over or undersensitivity to sounds, touch, tastes, smells, light, colours, temperatures or pain.
-For example, they may find certain background sounds, which other people ignore or block out, unbearably loud or distracting.
-This can cause anxiety or even physical pain, or they may be fascinated by lights or spinning objects.
+Autistic people may experience over- or under-sensitivity to sounds, touch, tastes, smells, light, colours, temperatures or pain.
+For example, they may find certain background sounds like music in a restaurant, which other people ignore or block out, unbearably loud or distracting.
+This can cause anxiety or even physical pain.
+Many autistic people prefer not to hug due to discomfort, which can be misinterpreted as being cold and aloof.